zoeyleqa/StressRelieveAR/README.md

 ## How It Works

-The game starts out with a table with a collection of porcelain consist of a teapot, teacup and saucer, plates, mug, etc. In the `Assests` folder, there are broken version of each porcelain item as prefabs.
+The game starts out with a table with a collection of porcelain consist of a teapot, teacup and saucer, plates, mug, etc. In the `Assets` folder, there are broken version of each porcelain item as prefabs.
 Each broken item was made from its regular porcelain object, cut into random pieces with the [fracture-voronoi](http://www.scriptspot.com/3ds-max/scripts/fracture-voronoi) script in Autodesk 3ds Max.

 The player can gaze towards an item, airtap and hold to drag it made possible with `HandDragable` script in the MixedRealityToolkit.
 While holding the item, the player can use voice commands `crush`, `toss` or `throw`.
 * `crush` command will shatter the porcelain into pieces right in front of the player by `Destroy` the object (make it disapear) and `Instantiate` the broken version at the same place.
 Since each piece of the broken prefab is affected by gravity, the whole object falls apart and looks like it was crushed.